-Choose your Machu Picchu Tour
+Choose Your Machu Picchu Tour

 Machu Picchu offers more questions than answers.
 Why was it built?
 What purpose did it serve?
 Why was it abandoned?
 Very little of what we know about Machu Picchu actually comes from the Incas themselves because they never developed a writing system.
-Instead, the history of this ancient site is peices together from scientific research, decades of ethnographic research, and deep historical content.
+Instead, the history of this ancient site is pieced together from scientific research, decades of ethnographic research, and deep historical content.

 1300 to 1500 AD – The Inca Empire developed as a city-state.
 Over the next two centuries, the Inca first co-existed with, and then absorbed neighboring ethnic groups.
 Cusco was established as the Inca capital city and they built foot trails to connect the different cities of their empire, expanding through present-day Peru, Ecuador, Chile, Bolivia, Argentina, and Colombia.

 1450 AD – Construction for Machu Picchu probably began during the mid-14th century at the height of the Inca Empire during the reign of Pachacutec, the powerful 9th king.

 Most scholars agree that Machu Picchu was built as a royal estate.
 Others speculate the Inca city was a sacred center where the great political, religious and economic minds of the Inca Empire gathered.

 1527 AD – Internal strife weakens the Inca Empire.
 The death of Huayna Capac, the 11th Inca king, sparked a war of succession between his sons Huascar (based in Cusco) and Atahualpa (based in Ecuador).
 The civil war ended when Atahualpa’s generals occupied Cusco and captured Huascar.

 1531 – 1533 AD – Francisco Pizarro and his Spanish troops arrived to the shores of present-day Peru.
 They devised the capture of Atahualpa in Cajamarca and later executed the Inca king, marking the formal end of the Inca Empire.